 Registering to vote in Nebraska is a simple process.
 Registration applications can be obtained from a county election office and from the Secretary of State’s website.

 In addition, there are a number of third parties that make registration forms available on their websites.
-A word of caution about these websites: Some will ask for information that is not required under Nebraska law, such as phone numbers and email addresses (which are optional in Nebraska) and full Social Security numbers.
-By providing this extra information to a third party, it may be used for purposes other than voter registration.
+A word of caution about these websites: Some will ask for information that is not required under Nebraska law, such as full Social Security numbers.
+By providing extra information to a third party, it may be used for purposes other than voter registration.
 To prevent identity theft, you should not provide your full Social Security number to such third parties.

 Pursuant to the National Voter Registration Act passed in 1993, almost all states are required to provide registration opportunities when applying or renewing a driver’s license or applying for public assistance services.
 The act required all states to allow registration by mail and accept a national voter registration form.
 The national form is developed by the U.S. Election Assistance Commission.

 When applying at a Nebraska Department of Motor Vehicle office, the examiner will ask if you wish to register to vote.
 If the response is yes, a registration form is generated with your name, address and birth date preprinted on the form.
 The applicant will need to designate a party affiliation (or nonpartisan).
 At public assistance offices, if the voter indicates they wish to register, they are provided with a registration application and may either leave it with the office personnel or take it with them and deliver it to a county election office at a later time.